 - (a) Pre-Application Fees.
-The Applicant is required to submit, at the time of pre-application, the following fees: \$1,000 (payable to TDHCA), \$2,500 (payable to Bracewell & Giuliani, the Department's bond counsel) and \$5,000 (payable to the Texas Bond Review Board (BRB) pursuant to Texas Government Code, \$1372.006(a)).
-These fees cover the costs of pre-application review by the Department, its bond counsel and filing fees to the BRB.
-If the Applicant intends to disclose, at the time of pre-application, the presence of an undesirable neighborhood characteristic pursuant to \$10.101(a)(4) of this title (relating to Site and Development Requirements and Restrictions) then the Undesirable Neighborhood Characteristic Disclosure Fee pursuant to \$10.901(21) of this title (relating to Fee Schedule) must accompany the pre-application. - (b) Application Fees.
-At the time of Application the Applicant is required to submit a tax credit application fee of \$30/unit and \$10,000 for the bond application fee (for multiple site Applications the application fee shall be \$10,000 or \$30/unit, whichever is greater).
+The Applicant is required to submit, at the time of pre-application, the following fees: \$1,000 (payable to TDHCA), \$2,500 (payable to the Department's bond counsel) and \$5,000 (payable to the Texas Bond Review Board (TBRB) pursuant to Tex.
+Gov't Code, §1372.006(a)).
+These fees cover the costs of pre-application review by the Department, its bond counsel and filing fees associated with the Certificate of Reservation to the TBRB. - (b) Application Fees.
+At the time of Application the Applicant is required to submit a tax credit application fee of \$30 per Unit based on the total number of Units and a bond application fee of \$20 per Unit based on the total number of Units.
 Such fees cover the costs associated with Application review and the Department's expenses in connection with providing financing for a Development.
-For Developments proposed to be structured as part of a portfolio such application fees may be reduced on a case by case basis at the discretion of the Executive Director. - (c) Closing Fees.
+For Developments proposed to be structured as part of a portfolio the bond application fees may be reduced on a case by case basis at the discretion of the Executive Director. - (c) Closing Fees.
 The closing fee for Bonds, other than refunding Bonds is equal to 50 basis points (0.005) of the issued principal amount of the Bonds.
-The Applicant will also be required to pay at closing of the Bonds the first two years of the administration fee equal to 20 basis points (0.002) of the issued principal amount of the Bonds and a Bond compliance fee equal to \$25/unit (such compliance fee shall be applied to the third year following closing). - (d) Application and Issuance Fees for Refunding Applications.
+The Applicant will also be required to pay at closing of the Bonds the first two years of the administration fee equal to 20 basis points (0.002) of the issued principal amount of the Bonds and a Bond compliance fee equal to \$25/Unit (excludes market rate Units).
+Such compliance fee shall be applied to the third year following closing. - (d) Application and Issuance Fees for Refunding Applications.
 For refunding Applications the application fee will be \$10,000 unless the refunding is not required to have a public hearing, in which case the fee will be \$5,000.
 The closing fee for refunding Bonds is equal to 25 basis points (0.0025) of the issued principal amount of the refunding Bonds.
 If applicable, administration and compliance fees due at closing may be prorated based on the current billing period of such fees.
 If additional volume cap is being requested other fees may be required as further described in the Bond Refunding Applications Procedures Manual. - (e) Administration Fee.
 The annual administration fee is equal to 10 basis points (0.001) of the outstanding bond amount on its date of calculation and is paid as long as the Bonds are outstanding. - (f) Bond Compliance Fee.
-The Bond compliance monitoring fee is equal to \$25/Unit.
+The Bond compliance monitoring fee is equal to \$25/Unit (excludes market rate Units), and is paid for the duration of the State Restrictive Period under the Regulatory Agreement.